Our commitment to the CED Diversity Fund

-In addition to the funding provided through departmental sources for the graduate fellowship, CED is proud to announce that money raised during the 2018 CED Big Give will support the Diversity Fund for Student Support, which will provide scholarships and fellowships to underrepresented undergraduate and graduate students.
-Our goal is to raise $80,000 to support a diverse student body.
-So far, we've raised more than $32,000 toward our goal.
-We hope you will support us by making a gift to show your commitment to ensuring that all potential students have the means necessary to succeed.
+In addition to the funding provided through departmental sources for the graduate fellowship, CED is proud to announce that during the 2018 CED Big Give, CED raised more than $75,000 towards the Diversity Fund for Student Support.
+This fund will provide scholarships and fellowships to underrepresented undergraduate and graduate students.

 CED believes that a diverse student body is critical to creating a rich, critical learning environment at UC Berkeley as well as training a new cohort of professionals better prepared to tackle social justice issues in the fields of architecture, city and regional planning, and landscape architecture and environmental planning.

 which speak to the incredible value of learning, studying and working alongside diverse peers